 While crypto is a hedge, it’s specific types of risks that motivate investors to turn to Bitcoin.
 Knowing that can help one make sense of its moves.

 Crypto assets have so far shown to be uncorrelated with other assets, making them a perfect hedge and in my opinion, deserving a place in investors’ portfolios as a diversification tool.

 To buy cryptocurrencies you will need to first transfer fiat money into an exchange, and then purchase whichever crypto you want.
 My favorite exchange is Kraken.
-Lately however the exchange has not been up to standard, so you might also want to look at Coinbase or Bitstamp.
+You might also want to look at Coinbase, Bitwala, eToro or Bitpanda.

 Here are some cryptos you can look at as a long-term investment:

 There are various strategies you can use to invest in cryptos, just choose the one that most suits your profile.
 Out of all cryptos I think Bitcoin remains the number one asset for long-term investing.
 It is possibly the only asset with a Sharpe ratio higher than one, so the returns are actually higher than its volatility.

 Storing Your Cryptocurrency